GoldAdventurer/CatalogLinuxServer/README.md

 #### Login and Authentication
 The program uses Google and Facebook login methods.
 The file clients_secrets.json contains the client ID for the Google login and authentication.
 The application Id for facebook is mentioned in the file login.html.

+This program uses JSON files for authentication for both Google and Facebook (respectively client_secrets.json and fb_client_secrets.json).
+The two JSON files are not included.

 ### How to run the code

 The steps are: